Custom Channels

 6. Click Create Repository.

 The above procedure only works if the repository you want to mirror provides the "key" in the repository next to the signature.
-This is the case for all repositories generated by the OBS, but it is typically not the case for other repos of operating systems that are not offered by the OBS.
+This is the case for all repositories generated by the OBS, but it is typically not the case for repositories of operating systems that are not offered by the OBS.

 If the repository you want to use does not have a GPG key you can provide one yourself and import the GPG key into the keyring manually.
-If you import the key into the /var/lib/spacewalk/gpgdir keyring using the gpg commandline tool it would be stored permanently.
+If you import the key into the /var/lib/spacewalk/gpgdir keyring using the gpg command line tool it would be stored permanently.
 The key would also persist if the chroot environment would be cleaned.

 Procedure: Creating a Software Repository with GPG Key